TomCrypto/Insight/README.md

 -------------

 <p align="justify">
-A complete API documentation is provided for the Iridium library, along with some theoretical background helpful in understanding how to make optimal use the library, and is available in the Portable Document Format (PDF).
+A complete API documentation is provided for the Iridium library, along with some theoretical background helpful in understanding how to correctly use the library, and is available in the Portable Document Format (PDF).
 </p>

 Compatibility
 -------------

 <p align="justify">
 Iridium runs under any platform which supports DirectX 11 - in other words, Windows Vista and up.
-However, the API exposed by the library is fairly generic, and alternative implementations may choose to follow it.
+However, the API exposed by the library is fairly generic, and alternative implementations may well choose to follow it.
 </p>